 How to Remove Smoke Smell from Leather and Trim

-For rubber components, like the floor mats, smoke can permeate deeply and be hard to remove.
+For rubber components, like floor mats, smoke can permeate deeply and be hard to remove.
 Carefully steam clean anything made of rubber.
 If the smell is still lingering after a few rounds of steam cleaning, things like floor mats may just need to be replaced.

 How to Remove Smoke Smell from Vents